This article was updated on April 29, 2021.

 Be sure to check your credit card statement and Medicare statement regularly to see if there are any suspicious charges.

-It can be disheartening to realize that there is so much fraud out there.
+It can be disheartening to realize people are trying to scam you.
 A good rule of thumb is not to engage with callers you do not know.
 You can even download anti-spam apps such as Truecaller that can identify spam numbers for you.
-If there’s something you want to purchase or a question you need to ask, avoid fraud by doing some research and calling the company yourself.
+If there’s something you want to purchase or a question you need to ask, avoid fraud by doing some research and calling the company’s direct line yourself.